yww2316/RedLightGreenLight/README.md

 # SoftwareCarpentryFinalProject
-Repository for different code for the final project of software carpentry Here, I am I planning on doing a computer vision project, the topic of which I am not sure yet.
+Repository for different code for the final project of software carpentry Here, I am I planning on doing a computer vision project, one where the user can play RedLightGreenLight.
+To play the game, download this repository and download the

 Access the data through
 ```